datanav/docs/technical/salesforce-invoiced.rst

      - "string"

-Salesforce Orderitem to Invoiced Invoices
+Salesforce Orderitem to Invoiced Lineitem
 -----------------------------------------
-Every Salesforce Orderitem will be synchronized with a Invoiced Invoices.
+Every Salesforce Orderitem will be synchronized with a Invoiced Lineitem.

-Once a link between a Salesforce Orderitem and a Invoiced Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Orderitem and a Invoiced Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Orderitem and a Invoiced Invoices:
+The following properties are synchronized between a Salesforce Orderitem and a Invoiced Lineitem:

 .. list-table::
    :header-rows: 1

    * - Salesforce Orderitem Property
-     - Invoiced Invoices Property
+     - Invoiced Lineitem Property
      - Invoiced Data Type
-   * - CurrencyIsoCode
-     - currency
-     - "string"

 Salesforce Product2 to Invoiced Items